TuanAnh0108/Arduino-Projects/Journal.md

 Journal  on 25/11/2019

-We start to design the input system with two buttons.
+I start to design the input system with two buttons.

 The questions I have:
  + How to read the press button when we press it twice or hold it?
  + How we can delete the letter after choosing?
+ + How to interupt the Arudino

+ Journal on 27/11/2019

+ ①　I learned about the Human-centered design HCD and usability ②　I continue to complete the English input system

+ Questions I have:
+   + When run the debouncebutton function and the related code, why the LCD does not work?